Pipeline YAML Reference#

 property is a Unicode string that provides a

-name to a job.
+name for a job.

 Semaphore assigns its own names to nameless jobs

-items, which is what is
+items, which is

 displayed in the UI.